temmy222/PyTOUGHREACT/documentation/tutorial.rst

         blk.rocktype = bio.grid.rocktype[shale.name]

-The components for the simulation are specified
+The components, equations and phases for the simulation are specified

 .. code-block:: python